 The USTIF's claim initiation process is designed to be consumer friendly.
-To report a claim, simply telephone the Underground Storage Tank Indemnification Fund's Claim Unit at 1-800-595-9887 (in PA) or 717-787-0763 or go online to https://ustif.pa.gov/claims and follow the instructions under "How do I make a claim".
+To report a claim, participants simply telephone the USTIF's Claim Unit at 1-800-595-9887 (in PA) or 717-787-0763, or go online to https://ustif.pa.gov/claims and follow the instructions under "How do I make a claim".
 Information requested includes the DEP facility number, site name, owner's name (if different), contact person, and how and when the release was discovered.
 Other information discussed includes the extent of the release, if known, and whether any third party is affected.